-The responsibility for approving and monitoring the Company's overall risk appetite and policies for managing risks lies with the Board of Directors of the Company, which exercises this responsibility through the ARCO.
+The responsibility for approving and monitoring the Company's overall risk appetite and policies for managing risks lies with the Board of Directors of the Company.

 The Company follows the regulatory guidelines for Corporate Governance of the Bank of Cyprus Group ("BOC Group") and has defined a set of rules and controls governing its organisational and operational structure including reporting processes and functions for risk management, compliance, and internal audit.